xorcat/crikeyconctf/index.md

 If you have ANY other questions or concerns, come find a member of the CTF crew, we'll be sat behind the main CTF Admin desk pulling our hair out trying to fix DNS issues again.

+This year we have brought back some previous years challenges, mainly because we know we have more new people coming to CrikeyCon, and want them to play them too, and hopefully learn something.

 # FAQs
 ### What is a CTF?